Jed Davis (musician): J-Bird Records

-In 2001, J-Bird Records honored Davis with Everybody Wants to be Like Jed, a tribute album which featured cover art by Peter Bagge and performances of signature Davis tunes by an eclectic host of indie artists including Brian Dewan, Daniel Johnston, Anal Cunt, Wesley Willis, King Missile and members of Agnostic Front.
+In 1997, Davis signed with Connecticut-based independent label J-Bird Records and released We're All Going to Jail!.
+J-Bird subsequently put out Everybody Wants to Be Like Jed, a tribute album featuring 20 artists performing Davis's songs, with cover art by Peter Bagge and tracks by Daniel Johnston, Anal Cunt, Brian Dewan, King Missile III, Wesley Willis, and members of Agnostic Front.